top of page

 – High School Student

 This quote resulted from a roundtable discussion with high school students.
-However, our story began years prior, with foundation co-founder Summer Nilsson speaking to her niece about self-worth and mental health.
+However, our story began years prior, with Open A Dor founder Summer Nilsson and a 10-year-old girl.

-At that time, Summer’s niece, age 10, had begun to question her potential.
+The young girl had begun to question her potential.
 She was exposed to social media.
-Like many young girls, she believed the filters she saw on smart phones.
+She believed the content that was delivered on her smart phone.

-Summer spent over two decades working in national media and publishing, having represented clients including Who What Wear, People, Food NetworkInStyle, and ELLE.
+Summer had spent over two decades working in national publishing with brands including People, Food NetworkInStyle, and ELLE.
 She understood the ramifications of an evolving media landscape, where newer content delivery formats were immediate and unaccountable to the long-term effects on kids.

-Summer attempted to instill self-esteem in her niece, but the young girl needed the message to be delivered differently… and on her terms.
-Summer saw an opportunity to develop storylines rooted in fantasy, and told through the lens of animals, to facilitate discussions regarding mind chatter, false narrative, and mental health.
+Summer attempted to mentor the child, but the young girl needed the message to be delivered differently.
+Summer saw an opportunity to develop storylines, content, and experiences to facilitate discussions regarding self-worth, character, empathy, courage, false narrative, and mental health.

 The Loodor Tales book series was born.
 In the beginning, many challenged whether kids would engage in such deep thinking.
 It quickly became clear that adolescents did not just wish to engage.
 They drove the discussions.

-Today's youth are cyberbullied in ways that adults can’t comprehend.
-The “HOO Are You?” platform provides students with an opportunity to safely engage and speak about their experiences.
-By redefining what it means to “share”, adolescents are taught to silence self-doubt, lead with empathy, and comment with kindness.
+Today's youth are bullied in new ways.
+Open A Dor develops programs to provide students, schools, parents, and communities with tools to engage and speak about their experiences.
+By redefining what it means to “share”, adolescents are taught to silence self-doubt.

-The Open A Dor governing board funds content, school programs, and activities that instill self-worth, offset the effects of social media, and educate youth about the power of words, including the “HOO Are You?” platform.
+The Open A Dor governing board funds content, school programs, and activities that instill self-worth, offset the effects of social media, and educate youth about the power of words.

 THE DIGITAL FOOTPRINT...